Explicit approximations of option prices via Malliavin calculus in a general stochastic volatility framework: Introduction

 whereas for modelling the volatility, this class is of the form

 for some $ \tilde \mu, \hat \mu$ and $\mu \in \reals$.\footnote{There exist other classes of stochastic volatility models.
-For example, the exponential Ornstein-Uhlenbeck model \citet{wiggins1987option} is not included in either of these classes. }.
-Some popular models in the literature include: \\[.5cm] \\[.5cm] In this article, we study the Stochastic Verhulst model with time-dependent parameters, here on in referred to as the Verhulst model.\footnote{Commonly the Stochastic Verhulst model also goes by the Stochastic Logistic model, see \citet{carr2019lognormal}.
-It is also referred to as the XGBM model, short for `Extended Geometric Brownian Motion', see \citet{lewis2019exact}.} Specifically, the dynamics of the spot $S$ with volatility $V$ are given by\footnote{Our formulation is for FX market purposes, but can be adapted to equity and fixed income markets easily.}
+For example, the exponential Ornstein-Uhlenbeck model \citep{wiggins1987option} is not included in either of these classes.} Some popular models in the literature include:\\